agera-edc/DataSpaceConnector/blobspike/README.md

 `DefaultEndpointsProtocol=http;AccountName=<account-name>;AccountKey=<account-key>;BlobEndpoint=http://127.0.0.1:10000/<account-name>;QueueEndpoint=http://127.0.0.1:10001/<account-name>;`

-### Evaluate observability of copy-in-place operations and make sure it is traceable
+### Evaluate observability of copy operations and make sure it is traceable

 The blob storage library uses reactor-netty for network I/O. It is [supported by open telemetry](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/022914139e0d7156e98efca382397663ed247bde/instrumentation/reactor/reactor-netty).
 That's why we can see the HTTP calls corresponding to the blob copy.